scottadkin/Unreal-Tournament-Server-Query-Discord-Bot/README.md

 # Unreal Tournament Server Query Discord Bot
-A discord bot that communicates with Unreal Tournament servers and displays their responses into a text channel.
+A discord bot that communicates with Unreal Tournament, and Unreal servers and displays their responses into a text channel.

+# Unreal support added on the 23rd September 2020

 # Requirments
 - Node.js Version 12 or later